th317erd/cmded/README.md

 The default formatter to apply to argument `name`s to convert them into "user context" key names.
 For example, the argument named `--use-system-echo` will be converted into camel case `useSystemEcho`.
 You can provide any formatter you want to format the name of your arguments and turn them in to user context key names.

+### `showHelp` = `undefined`

+A custom `--help` output function that will write the command's help to stdout.
+This is a complete replacement of the built-in `showHelp` method.
+If you supply this, you must output all the help for your command.
+However, the `help` object will be provided to this call, so you will have something to work with to output the help.

 #### `context` = `{}`

 The default "user context" to supply.
 This can be any object... but it should be an object.